-Figure 2.
+Figure 3.
 MTSCT franchise concept

-Figure 3.
-EMR Endorsed Provider logo
+Figure 4.
+EMR Endorsed Provider logo (2023)

-3.4 Description of business (in regards to Adventure Activities)
+3.4 Description of business

+In regards to Adventure Activities

+Legal name

-Legal name: Mountains to Sea Conservation Trust
+Mountains to Sea Conservation Trust

-Activities covered by the HSWA (Adventure Activities) Regulations are: Snorkelling
+Activities covered by the HSWA (Adventure Activities) Regulations are Snorkelling

+Locations

-Locations: Kermadec Islands Marine Reserve, Poor Knights Island Marine Reserve, Whangarei Harbour Marine Reserve, Cape Rodney to Okakari Point Marine Reserve (Goat Island), Te Tapuwae O Rongokako Marine Reserve, Te Whanganui A Hei Marine Reserve, Taputeranga Marine Reserve, Kapiti Island Marine Reserve, Tonga Island Marine Reserve and a number of other sites.
-Refer to our website for further information. www.emr.org.nz
+Kermadec Islands Marine Reserve, Poor Knights Island Marine Reserve, Whangarei Harbour Marine Reserve, Cape Rodney to Okakari Point Marine Reserve (Goat Island), Te Tapuwae O Rongokako Marine Reserve, Te Whanganui A Hei Marine Reserve, Taputeranga Marine Reserve, Kapiti Island Marine Reserve, Tonga Island Marine Reserve and a number of other sites.
+Refer to our website for further information www.mountainstosea.org.nz/emr

+Trading name

-Trading name: Experiencing Marine Reserves (please note that we do have other programme names, but this is the only programme subject to the Adventure Activities Regulations).
+Experiencing Marine Reserves (please note that we do have other programme names, but this is the only programme subject to the Adventure Activities Regulations).

 The Experiencing Marine Reserves (EMR) programme is exactly what the name implies.
-It is about experiencing, first hand, the difference between local beaches and fully protected marine reserve areas.
+It is about experiencing, first hand, the difference between local beaches and fully protected areas.
 EMR is a national programme of experiential learning about marine conservation.
-EMR's independence, professional delivery, marine reserves focus and provision of a range of learning styles make it unique within New Zealand.
+EMR's independence, professional delivery, marine conservation focus and provision of a range of learning styles make it unique within New Zealand.
 Snorkelling enables an insight into the marine world.
 Even standing in waist deep water looking about with a mask on is an experience!

-EMR Snorkelling Objectives:
+OEMR Snorkelling Objectives

-- Experience marine life first hand - Build water safety & confidence in the real environment - Encourage snorkelling as a recreational and fun activity - Instil caring attitudes and passion for the conservation of the ocean - Encourage emotional connection to marine environment
+Experience marine life first hand

+- > Build water safety & confidence in the real environment - > Encourage snorkelling as a recreational and fun activity - > Instil caring attitudes and passion for the conservation of the ocean - > Encourage emotional connection to marine environment